AndreiD/SimpleChat/README.md

 Clone, fork or download a zip and check the files.
 There's no magic inside and I've tried to keep everything as simple as possible.
+Star this repository :)

 ### Step 3 (Optional)
-You might want to implement your auth system, using firebase or your own.
+:cop: You might want to implement your auth system, using firebase or your own.

 ### Step 4
 ???